wangonya/wangonya.com/content/blog/using-setuptools.md

 ```

 This is the part that saves us the hassle of having to run the app with
-`python ...` everytime, and enables us to just execute
+`python ...` every time, and enables us to just execute
 `hello` to run it.

 It's important to note that if we maintained our previous name